TheOdinProject/curriculum/rails/resources.md

 2. Brief back-to-the-basics -- refresher on HTTP, MVC, REST, APIs, rails overview from before
     1. Project: Make some web requests from the command line using bare bones CLI and restclient
 1. Cookies and Sessions and Authentication and Authorization and tokens
-3. Basic ActiveRecord -- validations, associations, queries, validation errors / is_valid?... thinking data-first???
+3. Basic ActiveRecord -- validations (uniqueness), associations, queries, validation errors / is_valid?... thinking data-first???
 The important skill is knowing data structure of a problem first, then worrying about the rest.
     1. Project: CLI apps -- 1. simple database query that uses simple associations, 2. moderate database querying that uses validations
 1. Hartl Tutorial -- space out chapters with the material
 3. Routing -- resources, helpers, REST mapping, rake routes, :only and :except, :root, :id and wildcards